Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: Methodology

 \citet{Cardamone09} defined an $r-z$ vs. $u-r$ color selection criteria by comparing Green Pea galaxies to a large sample of local star-forming galaxies (SFGs) and quasars.
 Since the three SDSS filters ($u$, $r$, $z$) have similar rest-frame wavelengths to the JWST filters (F090W, F150W, F277W), we also incorporate their color selection criteria in the right panel of Figure \hyperref[fig:sedcolor]{6}.
 The color selection from \citet{Cardamone09} does not clearly distinguish Green Seeds from Red Seeds, as identified by our color selection (Equation \hyperref[equ:seddust]{5}).
 In Figure \hyperref[fig:sedsamp]{7}, we present a series of SED samples for both Green Seeds and Red Seeds using the SED fitting code \robotoThin{CIGALE} \citep{Noll09,Boquien19}.
 The blue and magenta spectra in each panel represent both the best-fit SED, but for the blue ones, maximum stellar age of the SED fitting is limited to $\mathrm{100\,Myr}$.
 It is clearly illustrated that Green Seeds tend to favor younger spectra with less dust content in the both fitting, and their stellar continuum can be well estimated by a linear interpolation between the F115W and F277W filters.
 On the other hand, Red Seeds suffer from the age-dust degeneracy, where it is unclear whether younger stellar population and strong emission lines with high dust attenuation or older population with low dust attenuation represent the true SED, given only five JWST photometric data points.

 In Figure \hyperref[fig:emimap]{8}, we display the stellar continuum map at $1.5\,\mu m$, the [O{\sc iii}]+$\mathrm{H\beta}$ emission line map, and the $\mathrm{H\alpha}$ emission line map for six samples among the total 68 HAEs that contain Green Seeds.
 They are ordered by stellar mass, from lower to higher.
 The 68 HAEs have stellar mass from $10^{7.8}\,M_{\odot}$ to $10^{10}\,M_{\odot}$.
 The continuum and emission line maps of the remaining HAEs with Green Seeds are displayed in Appendix \hyperref[sec:appendixsample]{B}.
 In this paper, we mainly focus on the properties, origins, and evolution of Green Seeds, in conjunction with other populations, including Red Seeds and H{\sc ii} regions.
+In Table \hyperref[tab:sample]{1}, we summarize the number of HAEs, Green Seeds, and Red Seeds identified at each selection step from the parent sample, as discussed in Section \hyperref[sec:samp]{2} and Section \hyperref[sec:method]{3}.